 One notable and well-documented integration challenge is the approach to pricing.
 Cell therapies are costly as a result of small patient populations, narrow treatment windows, and high up-front costs.
 Furthermore, the lack of available long-term efficacy and safety data requires cell therapy companies to employ value-based pricing rather than pricing based off historical prices.

 Instead of traditional pricing models, companies should explore alternative pricing models, such as annuity payment models or pay-for-performance based models, in order to absolve concerns about costs and uncertainty of outcomes.
-A deep understanding of these pricing models and how to integrate them into the business’ long-term financial and revenue objectives will be critical in the due diligence phase.
+A deep understanding of these pricing models and how to integrate them into the business’ long-term financial and revenue objectives will be critical in the commercial due diligence phase.

 Partnerships in Cellular Therapy Manufacturing